 When you think of attorneys, you probably think of lots of money coming out of your pocket.
 In some cases, such as divorces, that is certainly the case.
 But truck accident cases are different.
 Most vehicle accident attorneys, including our law firm, Husain Law + Associates, P.C., represent clients in 18-wheeler truck accident cases on a contingency fee basis.

 In a contingency fee case, the client does not pay any legal fees upfront.
 If and when the case resolves in the client’s favor through settlement or lawsuit, the law firm that represented the client gets paid out of those proceeds.
 If the case is unsuccessful, the client does not owe any attorney fees.
 These types of arrangements allow clients to pursue their legal remedies when they otherwise would not be able to afford to.

 Attorneys Know and Understand Trucking Laws

 A good attorney will use their expansive knowledge of truck laws to help navigate your case.
 Because all commercial truck drivers and their companies are required to comply with federal and state-level laws, anyone violating these laws may be held accountable for their actions.

-The Federal Motor Carrier Safety Regulations (FMCSR) are a set of standards, rules, and regulations established and enforced due to the Motor Carrier Safety Improvement Act of 1999 in efforts to keep our roads safe by providing certain guidelines commercial trucking
+The Federal Motor Carrier Safety Regulations (FMCSR) are a set of standards, rules, and regulations established and enforced due to the Motor Carrier Safety Improvement Act of 1999 in an effort to keep our roads safe by providing certain guidelines for commercial trucking

 companies and their drivers must follow.
 Some of the set FMCSR regulations include: